-At the Grants Managers Network (GMN), Ms. Howe Buggs has served on the board of directors, the executive search committee for GMN’s first Executive Director, and as chair of GMN’s regional chapters in Atlanta and Washington, D.C.
+Howe Buggs serves on the board of trustees for the Tenement Museum, and Philanthropy New York.
 She received her BA and MA from The George Washington University.